neoand/discuss_hub/README.md

 [//]: # (end addons)

 <!-- prettier-ignore-end -->
 ## Licenses

 This repository is licensed under [AGPL-3.0](LICENSE).

-However, each module can have a totally different license, as long as they adhere to the Discuss Hub Community policy.
-Consult each module's `__manifest__.py` file, which contains a `license` key that explains its license.
+However, each module may have a different license, as long as it follows the Discuss Hub Community policy.
+Check each module's `__manifest__.py` file — the `license` key there explains the module's license.

 ----
 <!-- /!\ Non OCA Context : Set here the full description of your organization. -->
 ## How to Configure

-First, run the compose.yaml in this repo.
+First, run the `compose.yaml` file included in this repository.

-It has everything needed.
-It will sping Odoo, and in the demo data, it will have a new connector.
+It contains all required services.
+It will start Odoo and, in the demo data, create a sample connector.

-However, we need to create a new instance to connector with it.
+You still need to create an instance in Evolution for the connector to use.

-This can be easily done with (note, you may need to change apikey according to the one that is in Evolution.
+This can be done via a simple HTTP request (you may need to update the `apikey` to match the one configured in your Evolution instance).

- Here how to create a new instance in Evoltuion that will work just fine:
+Here is an example request to create a working instance in Evolution:

 ```bash
 curl --request POST \